flexibeast/plisp-mode/README.md

 * Fix syntax highlighting issues:

- * '#' or builtins within double-quotes should not be syntax-highlighted.
+ * Builtins within double-quotes should not be syntax-highlighted.

+ * Builtins in the cadr position should not be syntax-highlighted.

 * Handle edge-cases in reference documentation structure: